kevd1337/SimpleArduinoGroveThermometer/README.md

 # SimpleArduinoGroveThermometer

 Arduino sketch for a digital thermometer.
-Temperature is displayed in F & C on an LCD which has a backlight that can be toggled on and off via a button.
+Temperature is displayed in celsius and fahrenheit on an LCD which has a backlight that can be toggled on and off via a button.

 ![Screenshot](https://raw.githubusercontent.com/kevd1337/SimpleArduinoGroveThermometer/master/img/in-action.jpg)